5/10, 5/20, 5/40, 5/80, 10/10, 10/20, 10/40 and 10/80

 If you are a woman of child-bearing age and are taking this medicine, use a proven

 method of birth control to avoid pregnancy.

 This medicine may affect your unborn developing baby if you take it during pregnancy.

 Do not take this medicine if you are breastfeeding or intend to breastfeed.

-This medicine may pass into breast milk and affect your baby.
+This medicine passes into breast milk and may affect your baby.

 If it has expired or is damaged, return it to your pharmacist for disposal.

 If you are not sure whether you should start taking Cadatin, talk to your doctor.